PriyanshuBisht15/Snake-Game/README.md

 4.Keyboard Controls: Use arrow keys to control the direction of the snake.

 ## Requirements
--Python 3.x
+- Python 3.x
--Turtle module (included in Python's standard library)
+- Turtle module (included in Python's standard library)

 ## How to Play